MichaelWhiting/DMAssessments/wb-assess-1/src/wb-assess-1.md

 ```
 Defining a function is telling the function what it is supposed to do and the logic that it uses, and what to return.
-Calling a function is actually using that logic inside the definition to solve/do something with the arguments you provide it and giving it the info it needs to work.
+Calling a function is actually using that logic inside the function definition to solve/do something with the arguments you provide it and giving it the info it needs to work.
 ```

 ### B.2.
 Describe these data types.